XRPLF/xrpl-dev-portal/content/rippled-api-methods/json.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with whichever fields are appropriate to the type of command made.
+The response follows the [standard format][], with whichever fields are appropriate to the type of command made.